abpprkonsalting/llaVideoRecorder/README.md

 ![image](https://github.com/abpprkonsalting/llaVideoRecorder/assets/32166875/1473b496-9b85-45a9-8a99-2b4b4ba0f0b0)

-4- When the user press Record, the device shows the recorded video at full screen, so the user could follow the action.
+4- When the user press "Record", the device shows the recorded video at full screen, so the user could follow the action.

 ![zz4](https://github.com/abpprkonsalting/llaVideoRecorder/assets/32166875/574e7cfe-67b1-4a2c-b4fd-6da249ced11b)